-Instructions for Form 1098-C Section references are to the Internal Revenue Code unless otherwise noted.
+Instructions for Form 1098-C

+Section references are to the Internal Revenue Code unless otherwise noted.

 Reminder

-In addition to these specific instructions, you should also use the 2007 General Instructions for Forms 1099, 1098, 5498, and W-2G.
-Those general instructions include information about:
+In addition to these specific instructions, you should also use the 2011 General Instructions for Certain Information Returns (Forms 1097, 1098, 1099, 3921, 3922, 5498, and W-2G).
+Those general instructions include information about the following topics.

-- Backup withholding
+- Backup withholding.

-- Electronic reporting requirements
+- Electronic reporting requirements.

-- Penalties
+- Penalties.

-- Who must file (nominee/middleman)
+- Who must file (nominee/middleman).

-- When and where to file
+- When and where to file.

-- Taxpayer identification numbers
+- Taxpayer identification numbers.

-- Statements to recipients
+- Statements to recipients.

-- Corrected and void returns
+- Corrected and void returns.

-- · Other general topics
+- Other general topics.

-You can get the general instructions from the IRS website at www.irs.gov or by calling 1-800-TAX-FORM (1-800-829-3676).
+You can get the general instructions by going to www.irs. gov/formspubs on IRS.gov or by calling 1-800-TAX-FORM (1-800-829-3676).

-Specific Instructions for Form 1098-C
+Specific Instructions

 Who Must File

-File a separate Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes, with the IRS for each contribution of a qualified vehicle that has a claimed value of more than \$500.
+A donee organization must file a separate Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes, with the IRS for each contribution of a qualified vehicle that has a claimed value of more than \$500.
 A qualified vehicle is any motor vehicle manufactured primarily for use on public streets, roads, and highways; a boat; or an airplane.
 However, property held by the donor primarily for sale to customers, such as inventory of a car dealer, is not a qualified vehicle.

 Contemporaneous Written Acknowledgment

 If a donor contributes a qualified vehicle to you with a claimed value of more than \$500, you must furnish a contemporaneous written acknowledgment of the contribution to the donor under section 170(f)(12) containing the same information shown on Form 1098-C. Otherwise, the donor cannot claim a deduction of more than \$500 for that vehicle.
 Copy B of Form 1098-C may be used for this purpose.
 An acknowledgment is considered contemporaneous if it is furnished to the donor no later than 30 days after the:

-- Date of the sale, if you are required to check box 4a, or

-- Date of the contribution, if you are required to check box 5a or 5h
+- Date of the sale, if you are required to check box 4a, or - Date of the contribution, if you are required to check box 5a or 5b.

 Provide the donor with Copies B and C of Form 1098-C or your own acknowledgment that contains the required information.
-For contributions for which you completed an acknowledgment in calendar year 2007, file Copy A with the IRS by February 28, 2008 (March 31, 2008, if filed electronically).
-See the 2007 General Instructions for Forms 1099, 1098, 5498, and W-2G for more information on how to file.
+For contributions for which you completed an acknowledgment in calendar year 2011, file Copy A with the IRS by February 28, 2012 (April 2, 2012, if filed electronically).
+See the 2011 General Instructions for Certain Information Returns for more information on how to file.

 For a contribution of a qualified vehicle with a claimed value of not more than \$500, do not file Form 1098-C. However, you may use it as the contemporaneous written acknowledgment under section 170(f)(8) by providing the donor with Copy C only.
 If you use Copy C as the acknowledgment, you must check box 7.
 In addition, do not complete boxes 4a through 5c or enter the donor's identification number on the form.
 You may, but are not required to, enter the donee's federal identification number on the form.

-Section 6720 Penalties Section 6720 imposes penalties on any donee organization that is required under section 170(f)(12) to furnish an acknowledgment to a donor if the donee organization knowingly: - Furnishes a false or fraudulent acknowledgment or - Fails to furnish an acknowledgment in the manner, at the time, and showing the information required by section 170(f)(12).
+Section 6720 Penalties

+Section 6720 imposes penalties on any donee organization that is required under section 170(f)(12) to furnish an acknowledgment to a donor if the donee organization knowingly:

+- Furnishes a false or fraudulent acknowledgment or - Fails to furnish an acknowledgment in the manner, at the time, and showing the information required by section 170(f)(12).